Skip to main content

 An agriculture employer who didn't use more than 500 "man-days" of agricultural labor in any calendar quarter of the preceding calendar year is exempt from the minimum wage and overtime requirements of the FLSA for the current calendar year.
 A "man-day" is defined as any day during which an employee performs agricultural work for at least one hour.

-Additional exemptions from the FLSA's minimum wage and overtime requirements apply to the following:
+Exemptions from the FLSA's minimum wage and overtime requirements apply to the following:

 • Agricultural employees who are immediate family members of their employer

-• Local hand harvest laborers who commute daily from their permanent residence, are paid on a piece rate basis in traditionally piece-rate occupations, and were engaged in agriculture less than 13 weeks during the preceding calendar year
+• Local hand harvest laborers who commute daily from their permanent residence, are paid on a piece rate basis in traditionally piece-rate occupations, and were engaged in agriculture for less than 13 weeks during the preceding calendar year

 • Non-local minors, 16 years old or under, who are hand harvesters, paid on a piece rate basis in traditionally piece-rate occupations, employed on the same farm as their parent, and paid the same rate as those over 16